-VaR is a statistical estimate of potential loss from adverse movements in market risk factors.
-The Bank's Group VaR model is used for internal limit purposes only.
+VaR is a statistical measure of market risk, representing the market risk losses that potentially could be realized over set time horizon at an established level of confidence.
+The Bank's Group VaR model is used for internal management purposes only.

-The key features of the bank's Group-wide VaR model framework are :
+The key features of the bank's Group-wide VaR model framework used for internal management purposes are :